web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/css-modules.md

 Although the above method can provide the type of CSS Modules, it cannot accurately prompt which classNames are exported by a certain CSS file.

-Builder supports generating accurate type declarations for CSS Modules, you only need to enable the [output.enableCssModuleTSDeclaration](/en/api/config-output.html#outputenablecssmodulesdeclaration) config, and then execute the build, Builder will generate type declaration files for all CSS Modules.
+Rsbuild supports generating accurate type declarations for CSS Modules, you only need to enable the [output.enableCssModuleTSDeclaration](/en/api/config-output.html#outputenablecssmodulesdeclaration) config, and then execute the build, Rsbuild will generate type declaration files for all CSS Modules.

 ```ts
 export default {